akuHoshii/sctv/README.md

 **Spectation System:**

 The spectation system redirects the camera to follow a selected player by changing `Camera.CameraSubject` to their Humanoid.
-The admin's own character stays in the world — unaffected, unmoved.
+The admin's own character stays in the world—unaffected, unmoved.

 ```
 SPECTATE ON:   Camera.CameraSubject = TargetHumanoid